CareCru/cc-analytics-wiki/Patients.md

 TBD: should we account for deletedAt?

+> **Engagement Metrics***
-> Engagement Metrics
+>
 > Engagement metrics are defined purely based on the characteristics of the patient's visit history.

-_Note that if a patient could have the qualifications for multiple engagement types then only one is attributed based on the following hierarchy:
+_Note that if a patient could have the qualifications for multiple engagement types then only one is attributed based on the following hierarchy_:
 * New Patient
 * Disengaging Patient
 * Re-Engaged Patient